Editorial advisory

 Water Verdict

-Grays Harbor County receives a below-average water quality assessment with a grade of C and a score of 53.6 out of 100.
+Grays Harbor County, Washington receives a below-average water quality assessment with a grade of C and a score of 53.6 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+The county's primary USGS gauge drains roughly 1,294 square miles of upstream watershed, giving local source waters a regional footprint.
+At the most recent USGS reading, local streamflow was below its historical mean at 30.1% — worth watching in drier seasons.

 Violation Context

-Grays Harbor County has recorded 9 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Grays Harbor County, Washington show 9 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 11.7 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 59,178 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance